rayboyd30/SecureChat/README.md

-# Secure-Chat with AES
+# Security Projects
-A secure chat client using a custom AES implementation
+A collection of security projects, including a custom AES implementation, secure chat client, and Oblivious Transfer Protocol.